jamesremuscat/avx/README.md

 * Pyro4
 * setuptools

-In theory, `pip install` should take care of the dependencies for you.
+In theory, `easy_install` should take care of the dependencies for you.

 Mapping of physical hardware devices through serial ports to virtual devices is done in the `config.json` file.
 A typical definition of a single-device system